NOSH2000/honeypot-cyber/README.md

 ### MHN-Admin Deployment (Required)

 **Summary:** I used google cloud platform (gcp) to deploy MHN-Admin (Modern Honey Network).
 I created a gcp account and installed gcp sdk on my local machine.
-After the gcp setup, I created the MHN Admin VM.
+After the gcp setup, I created the MHN Admin VM and setup firewall rules.

 <img src="mhn.gif">

 ### Dionaea Honeypot Deployment (Required)

 **Summary:** Dionaea is a honeypot used to capture malware samples.
-Dionaea honeypot gathers malware attacks by reporting the malwares to external analysis service providers.
+It gathers information on malware used to exploit the system and reports them to external analysis service providers.

 <img src="honeypot.gif">
 <img src="dionaea.gif">